HarryEddward/FontifyJS/README.md

 - Put all of your zip-font files inside of `/{your_project}/fontLoader`
 - Do not put other type of file that is not a .zip file inside of fontLoader
 - Put only in the main directory (`/fontLoader`) the zip files, not in subdirectorys
-- If you put .otf file the lib can not convert to woff2 (beta)

 ## 🔥 Execute